NagendraNITJ/Banking_System/README.md

         6. Show All Accounts
         7. Quit

-> It stores previous data using file handling.
+>   Specificity of this project is "It stores previous data using file handling ".

 ## Links